 Keeping your credit information secure

 We will keep your credit-related information secure.
-Most credit-related information will be held in our customer application which is stored and processed in Australia and New Zealand.
+Most credit-related information will be held in our customer application which is stored and processed in Australia, New Zealand and Singapore.
 However, some credit-related information will be held in physical files at our offices or electronically in our computer network.

 Access to and correction of credit information and credit-eligibility information